NISP-GmbH/Windows-DCV-Setup-GUI/README.md

 ```

 Using debug mode, all steps executed by the script will be checked, so you can troubleshoot a possible issue with your Windows Registry.

+# FAQ

+## My antivirus/antimalware said this script is a malware

+It is false-positive!
+As this file need to change Windows registries, some antivirus/antimalwares can wrongly think this is a bad script.
+You can check the code.
+And if you still have some concern, you can see the file code in github and just copy the commands that you need to execute.